ajbaheti/challenge/readme.txt

-1. Download the repository
+1. Download the zip file

+2. Unzip and look for 'index.html'.

-2. Look for 'index.html' and open this file in browser.
+3. Open the 'index.html' file in browser.